We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Several other subscription-based meal kit services are similar to Dinnerly.

-Here is a closer look at how Dinnerly compares to its main competitors: EveryPlate, HelloFresh, and Home Chef:
+Here is a closer look at how Dinnerly compares with its main competitors: EveryPlate, HelloFresh, and Home Chef:

 Dinnerly uses packaging designed to keep food fresh at room temperature for up to 6 hours after delivery if unopened.
 However, the company recommends refrigerating ingredients as soon as possible once they’re delivered to maintain quality and freshness.